Timendus/chip8-test-suite/README.md

 ROM](https://github.com/corax89/chip8-test-rom/pulls) and Corax89 doesn't really
 seem to be maintaining this ROM anymore.
 So I've taken the liberty to include it in this suite, with those issues fixed and some minor cosmetic improvements.

+To auto-start this test, load the value `2` into memory at `0x1FF`, load the ROM in memory starting from `0x200` and start your interpreter.
+After a while you should be seeing this screen:

 ![Corax89's opcode test](./pictures/corax89.png)